 Enter a rationale statement describing how the control should be implemented for each technology.

 Enter your SQL statement here.
+This value can have a maximum of 32000 characters.
 Only SELECT Statements are supported for this check.

 Make sure you only use supported output data types when forming SQL statements.
 If you use an unsupported data type in the SQL statement, then the control posture will result in Error.
 To avoid this, use the supported data types only.